amirhosseindk/Warehouse_Inventory/README.md

 Prerequisites To run this project, you will need:
-Visual Studio 2022 or later .NET 6 or later Installation Clone the repository bash Copy code git clone https://github.com/amirhosseindk/SamAirAPIs.git Open the solution file (SamAirAPIs.sln) in Visual Studio.
+Visual Studio 2022 or later .NET 6 or later Installation Clone the repository bash Copy code git clone https://github.com/amirhosseindk/Warehouse_Inventory.git Open the solution file (Warehouse_Inventory.sln) in Visual Studio.
 Build the solution.
 Run the project.